 This is only the tip of the iceberg.
 There are a number of other aspects to consider when exploring smart home security systems.
 Below is our evaluation methodology, which makes it easier to navigate this market.

 Some home-based security systems are easier to install than others.
-Some are like speakers – just plug them in, and you’re good, while others need drilling and wiring work.
+Some don’t require anything more than double-sided duct tape that you can plaster on your wall, while others need drilling and wiring work.

 Hence, the top-rated home security systems are usually divided into two categories: DIY and those that require professional installation.

 With do-it-yourself home security systems, you can install everything on your own.
 The pieces of hardware are packaged in simple boxes and you can plaster the device wherever.
 There’s no drilling involved or any required complex work.
 The best DIY home security systems are mostly battery-powered, meaning no wiring work is required either.

 The other category of security systems requires professional installation.
 A team of experts is dispatched to your home to take care of the entire installation process.
 The systems that require professional installation are usually more sophisticated than the DIY packages.
 More often than not, these require drilling, electrical wiring, and other work.

 These robust systems usually include more types of sensors, such as heat or smoke detectors.
 The systems also provide better and faster communication with the hub and/or professional monitors as well as emergency services.
 Of course, the best-rated home security systems that require professional installation are significantly more expensive than their DIY counterparts.

 Home security is a pretty broad term that covers many different pieces of hardware aimed at providing better protection for your home.
 Most people think about motion detectors, cameras, and smart locks when talking about home security monitoring systems.
 These are integral parts of all home security systems - hardware that detects any sort of intrusion and promptly notifies you and the authorities.